Alex-exe-dev/income-and-expenditure-manager/README.md

 The index.js script creates a server on your loacalhost for you (Port:8000).
 It was partly created by @0bMERLIN (https://github.com/0bMERLIN).
+This project is also avaiable as a Docker container: https://hub.docker.com/repository/docker/aleexedev/aerw-site

 # Make this a https service instead of http
 Currently it only creates a http server but you can easily change it to be a https server by changing line 2 to